Travel in Austria

 Belvedere 21 Museum

 It is worth noting that the Belvedere Palace and its exhibitions attract many travelers, and especially during the summer season, there are long queues at the entrance.
-If there are many visitors, you may be asked to wait outside until it is possible to enter the exhibition rooms in the palace.
+If many visitors arrive, you might wait outside until the exhibition rooms in the palace become available.

 The busiest time is between 11:00 AM and 2:00 PM.
 It is recommended not to arrive at these times if you want to avoid unnecessary waiting.